helenahan37/book-rental-store/docs/readme.md

 If the book is not available, the program will use the imported datetime module to inform the customer of the number of days until the book becomes available again.
 This is done by subtracting the current date from the book's due date.
 ![time checker](./time%20checker.png)

 The program then updates the book list accordingly.
-Additionally, it uses a while loop to repeatedly ask the customer if they want to view the latest book information when borrowing, returning, or rating a book.
+Additionally, it uses a while loop to repeatedly ask the customer if they want to view the latest book information when borrowing, returning, or adding a book.
 If the customer agrees, the program displays the updated book information using the table.

 ### Return Books: